imkailey/JRNL/live.md

 - Faster tape speeds for higher quality
 - Mentioned something called a simulcast
   - Stereo sound
-- Main worry was trying to get the best edit of the tape in the future, so recording good at the time v important
+- Main worry was trying to get the best edit of the tape in the future, so recording good at the time was very important

 https://www.newspapers.com/image/173626404/?terms=live%2Baid&match=1